Nepali literature: Post-revolution era

 Nepali-language speakers are rapidly migrating around the globe and many books of Nepali language literature are published from different corners of the world.
 Diasporic literature has developed new ways of thinking and created a new branch in Nepali language literature.
+With the development of the Nepali diaspora around the world, the literary centrality of Kathmandu has begun to decentralize.